Fire status for Canterbury Faire 2023:

 If there is a Restricted Fire Season, we will apply for permits two weeks before the event.

-If you think you will need a fire for the event, you will need to contact Angele before that to ensure that your fire can be included in the permit application.
+If you think you will need a fire for the event, you will need to contact the Fire Marshal before that to ensure that your fire can be included in the permit application.

 Rules for fires

 Check with the Fire Marshal before you set up your fire, as even when we have a permit for fires there are still some restrictions:

 - We need the site owners’ permission to light a fire anywhere on their property.
 They may choose to allow them only in certain places.